SEN Information Report for Bure Valley School (Part of the Aylsham Cluster Trust)

 If you think your child may have SEN please speak to their class teacher in the first instance or contact Ruth Abramson, our SENCo, on 01263 733393.

 At Bure Valley School we value learning for all.
 We want all adults and children to participate in learning and we celebrate all members of our community.
 We want to create an inclusive culture in our school and we aim to be more responsive to the diversity of children’s backgrounds, interests, experience, knowledge and skills.

 We value high quality teaching for all learners and actively monitor teaching and learning in the school.
-For more information on our approach please see our Teaching and Learning policy on the school website.
+For more information on our approach please see our Teaching and Learning policy.

 Our School Improvement and Development Plan is about developing learning for all and details our planned continued professional development (CPD) opportunities for all staff.
 We have highly trained staff across the cluster who are accessible to support our school for pupils with specific need, if appropriate.